Chris Gibson BSC(Hons) MSc FAWM WP-C TP-C MCPara

 He’s supported operational, tactical and training teams across the US and supported disaster response and training teams in Guatemala.

 Donnie has worked as a faculty for OEMS and their cadaver lab and as an associate instructor with Special Operations and Rescue.
-He is an EMS instructor with NC Community College and high angle rescue instructor with the Association of EMS/Rescue.

 Gabriel Cade, MD, FACEP, FAWM